What PR agencies should expect in the next 5 years

 Honestly, the PR industry is not a 'move-fast and break-things' arena.
 Old habits tend to dominate practices that were picked up when toes were dipped in the industry.

-Times are changing and it's time PR Agencies start to consider the next 5 years, especially as the divide between PR and content marketing become ever so blurred.
+Times are changing and it's time for PR Agencies to start considering the next 5 years, especially as the divide between PR and content marketing become ever so blurred.

 REF: PR moving in-house at many organizations - Ragan